Asset Manager

 North East Rural Growth Network

-The North East Rural Growth Network was established as a strategic initiative of the North East Local Enterprise Partnership (LEP) to stimulate economic...
+North East Rural Growth Network is a partnership between the North East Local Enterprise Partnership and North East Farming and Rural Advisory Network.

 North East Rural Growth Network logo